zuzzas/bash_script_monitoring_packaging/README.txt

 ******** How to use it ? *********

-Use is very simple since you don't need to rewrite all your scripts.
-You just need to :
+Use is very simple since you don't need to rewrite all your scripts : this could be sum up as "add 2 lines at the top, and 1 at the bottom of your script"

+2 examples scripts are provided, but precisely you just need to (considering your monitoring environment is ready):
 - First time on the host :
   - Copy library "bash_script_monitoring.sh" in directory /usr/share/bash_script_monitoring/
   - Create configuration file /etc/bash_script_monitoring/bash_script_monitoring.conf using provided exemple configuration file